-- 4.1.1 The County of Vermilion River will guide future development in a manner that reflects the aspirations of residents, landowners, and other stakeholders. - (a) The County will develop and adopt a Regional Growth Management Plan that will identify growth areas and provide a means of monitoring change over time.
-The Plan should take into consideration the recommendations of the Regional Growth Management Strategy. - 4.1.2 The County of Vermilion River will encourage creative, regional collaboration and diversification based on planned growth, relationship building and engagement. - (a) The County will promote regional cooperation and sharing of resources. - (b) The County will include regional development visions and plans in local planning scenarios. - (c) The County will ensure local plans are consistent with regional plans and priorities. - (d) The County will identify and delineate designated growth areas for residential and non-residential uses. - (e) The County will promote intermunicipal dialogue at both the political and administrative levels to facilitate an approved and united vision for the region. - (f) The County will collaborate with industry and municipal partners to develop, update and align risk management initiatives regarding heavy industrial development located within and along County borders.
+- 4.1.1 Development shall be in a manner that reflects the aspirations of residents, landowners, and other stakeholders. - (a) The County will develop and adopt a Regional Growth Management Plan that will identify growth areas and provide a means of monitoring change over time.
+The Plan should take into consideration the recommendations of the Regional Growth Management Strategy. - 4.1.2 Creative, regional collaboration and diversification based on planned growth, relationship building and engagement shall be encouraged. - (a) The County will promote regional cooperation and sharing of resources. - (b) The County will include regional development visions and plans in local planning scenarios. - (c) The County will ensure local plans are consistent with regional plans and priorities.

-4.2 Complete Communities
+4.2 Goal: Complete Communities

-- (g) The County will encourage the coordination of joint municipal processes and Planning Documents that provide agreement for land-use activity along shared municipal boundaries. - (h) The County will establish infrastructure servicing and joint-use partnership agreements with municipal neighbours and other government agencies that are mutually beneficial and provide for the coordinated distribution of municipal services. - (i) The County will strive to understand stakeholder perspectives and concerns by promoting consultation and participation in projects of County-wide significance. - 4.1.3 The County of Vermilion River will encourage orderly growth and development within the County's unincorporated urban areas. - (a) The County shall discourage development within 1.6 km (1 mile) of an urban area that would adversely affect the urban centre unless, if in the opinion of the County, appropriate measures are taken to mitigate adverse effects and/or the use is provided for in an approved Intermunicipal Development Plan. - (b) Development in hamlets which do not have communal water supply and sewage disposal systems should be planned and designed so that the lots are of a size and the subsequent development is of a configuration which would permit re-subdivision to a higher density should communal water supply and sewage disposal systems eventually be available. - 4.1.4 The County of Vermilion River will encourage regional cooperation in the provision, operation and maintenance of infrastructure services. - (a) The County will endeavour to cooperate with other municipalities in the upgrading of intermunicipal roadways. - (b) The County will endeavour to cooperate wherever possible with other municipalities and/or the provincial government with planning, development and operation of sanitary waste disposal facilities and sewage lagoons. - (c) New development adjacent to the future Highway #16 Lloydminster bypass must be designed to adhere to provincial requirements regarding siting and access.
+- (d) The County will identify and delineate designated growth areas for residential and non-residential uses. - (e) The County will promote intermunicipal dialogue at both the political and administrative levels to facilitate an approved and united vision for the region. - (f) The County will collaborate with industry and municipal partners to develop, update and align risk management initiatives regarding heavy industrial development located within and along County borders. - (g) The County will encourage the coordination of joint municipal processes and Planning Documents that provide agreement for land-use activity along shared municipal boundaries. - (h) The County will establish infrastructure servicing and joint-use partnership agreements with municipal neighbours and other government agencies that are mutually beneficial and provide for the coordinated distribution of municipal services. - (i) The County will strive to understand stakeholder perspectives and concerns by promoting consultation and participation in projects of County-wide significance. - 4.1.3 Orderly growth and development within the County's hamlets shall be encouraged. - (a) Development adjacent to hamlets shall be in accordance with the provisions within the Land Use Bylaw. - (b) Development in hamlets which do not have communal water supply and sewage disposal systems should be planned and designed so that the lots are of a size and the subsequent development is of a configuration which would permit re-subdivision to a higher density should communal water supply and sewage disposal systems eventually be available. - 4.1.4 Regional cooperation in the provision, operation and maintenance of infrastructure services will be encouraged. - (a) The County will endeavour to cooperate with other municipalities in the upgrading of intermunicipal roadways. - (b) The County will endeavour to cooperate wherever possible with other municipalities and/or the provincial government with planning, development and operation of sanitary waste disposal facilities and sewage lagoons. - (c) Development adjacent to the future Highway #16 Lloydminster bypass must be designed to adhere to provincial requirements regarding siting and access.

-4.2 Complete Communities
+4.2 Goal: Complete Communities